brunodpoliveira/Fallout1DemoAI/README.md

 “you are this NPC.
 I want you to generate more conversations for this NPC.”

 (6) Then you take all of that synthetic NPC dialogue and use it fine-tune your small, GPT-2 sized LLM.
+P.S: you can use a specialized in story-telling model for the director, another specialized in dialogue for the NPCs

 which premise?
 (Off-Broadway)